Wound Care

 What is Hyperbaric Oxygen (HBO) Therapy?

 Hyperbaric oxygen therapy is a treatment in which the patient breathes 100% pure oxygen while inside a pressurized chamber.
 The air pressure inside a hyperbaric oxygen chamber is about two and a half times greater than the normal pressure in the atmosphere.
-This “hyperbaric” (or high-pressure) dose of oxygen helps your blood carry more oxygen to your organs and tissues to promote wound healing.
+This “hyperbaric” (or high pressure) dose of oxygen helps your blood carry more oxygen to your organs and tissues to promote wound healing.
 It also activates the white blood cells to fight infection.

 Patients typically receive hyperbaric oxygen therapy five days a week for approximately four to six weeks.
 One treatment takes about two hours and is quite comfortable for most patients.